rakr/vim-one/README.md

 ![Logo][logo]

-Light and dark vim colorscheme, shamelessly stolen from atom (another excellent text editor). **One** is best suited for GUI but does fallback gracefully and automatically if your environment does not support true colors.
+Light and dark vim colorscheme, shamelessly stolen from atom (another excellent text editor). **One** supports *true colors* and falls back gracefully and automatically if your environment does not support this feature.

 ![Vim One Screenshot][screenshot_global]